Salt & Wind Travel

-Talk to anyone about traveling to Maui and sooner or later they’ll mention Haleakalā crater.
-Meaning “house of the sun” in Hawaiian, legend has it that the demigod Maui lassoed the sun from the volcano’s summit in an attempt to slow it down and make the days longer.
+Talk to anyone about traveling to Maui; sooner or later, they’ll mention Haleakalā crater.
+Meaning “house of the sun” in Hawaiian, legend has it that the demigod Maui lassoed the sun from the volcano’s summit to slow it down and make the days longer.

-On our first trip there, it took some digging around to figure out the best plan for making sunrise happen, so, to make it easier for you, we’ve compiled our top tips for sunrise at Haleakalā National Park:
+On our first trip to Maui, it took some digging around to figure out the best plan for making sunrise happen, so to make it easier for you, we’ve compiled our top tips for sunrise at Haleakalā National Park:

 Get A Sunrise Reservation

-First things first, make sure you can actually get into the park for sunrise at Haleakalā.
+First, ensure you can get into the park for sunrise at Haleakalā.
 The National Park Service requires a reservation for all vehicles to access the summit for sunrise.

-To do so, head to Recreation.gov and make a reservation – it costs $1.00 and is made available up to two months in advance, and then you will need to show your reservation and photo ID upon arrival.
+To do so, head to Recreation.gov and make a reservation—it costs $1.00 and is available up to two months in advance.
+You will need to show your reservation and photo ID upon arrival.

-Note that the reservation fee allows you to park at the summit, but it doesn’t include the required national park entrance fee.
+Note that the reservation fee allows you to park at the summit but doesn’t include the required national park entrance fee.

 Stay Nearby In Upcountry

-The night before you go, stay upcountry in the Kula or Makawao areas (the Lumeria Maui is a good option) so that you only have to drive from the park entrance to the summit.
+The night before you go, stay upcountry in the Kula or Makawao areas (the Lumeria Maui is a good option), so you only have to drive from the park entrance to the summit.

-It’s a lesser-frequented part of Maui (meaning it’s a more sustainable travel option!) and will cut your drive time in half if you were coming from the major resort areas.
-A major plus when you’re getting up super early in order to make it in time to see the sunrise at Haleakalā.
+It’s a lesser-frequented part of Maui (meaning it’s a more sustainable travel option!) and will cut your drive time in half if you come from the major resort areas.
+This is a major plus when you’re getting up super early to make it in time to see the sunrise at Haleakalā.

 Get To The Park An Hour Before Sunrise

-The park entrance gate is at about 7,000 feet but the summit is at 10,023 feet elevation, so you drive to take the winding and narrow Haleakalā Crater Road for more than 3,000 feet.
+The park entrance gate is about 7,000 feet, but the summit is at 10,023 feet, so you drive to take the winding and narrow Haleakalā Crater Road for more than 3,000 feet.

 Aim to arrive at the summit at least 30 minutes before sunrise and give yourself at least one hour to drive from the park entrance to the summit.

 In other words, plan to arrive at the park entrance gate no later than 90 minutes before sunrise.
-Also, keep in mind that the parking reservation doesn’t guarantee a spot in one specific parking lot – get there early so you can park as close to the overlook as possible.
+Also, keep in mind that the parking reservation doesn’t guarantee a spot in one specific lot—get there early so you can park as close to the overlook as possible.

 Drive Times To Haleakalā

-If you don’t stay in Upcountry, make sure to give yourself plenty of time to get there so you don’t miss sunrise at Haleakalā National Park.
-Depending on the time of year and where you start driving from, you’ll need to drive for anywhere from 2 to 2 1/2 hours to reach the summit.
+If you don’t stay in Upcountry, give yourself plenty of time to get there so you don’t miss sunrise at Haleakalā National Park.
+Depending on the time of year and where you start driving, you’ll need to drive for anywhere from 2 to 2 1/2 hours to reach the summit.

-- Drive From Kahului, Wailea, or Lahaina to Haleakalā: Plan at least two hours of driving if you’re coming from the Kahului airport, from Wailea, or from Lahaina.
+• Drive from Kahului, Wailea, or Lahaina to Haleakalā: If you’re coming from the Kahului airport, Wailea, or Lahaina, plan on at least two hours of driving.

 Fuel Up (Both You And Your Car)

-Oh, know that there is NO gas or food available in the park so make sure your gas gauge (and your stomach) is full.
+Oh, and remember that there is no gas or food available in the park, so make sure your gas gauge (and your stomach) are full.

 Pack Layers

-Remember you’ll be heading to high elevation so be prepared and pack layers.
-It can be cold — for Hawai’i, at least — and windy at the summit especially before the sunrise at Haleakalā.
+Remember you’ll head to high elevation, so be prepared and pack layers.
+It can be cold — for Hawai’i, at least — and windy at the summit, especially before the sunrise at Haleakalā.

-Take a Patagonia nanopuff or another similar layer or even bring a hat and gloves as it will be about 40°F before first light.
-Also, packing a headlamp will help you walk around in the predawn hours.
+Take a Patagonia nano puff or another similar layer, or even bring a hat and gloves, as it will be about 40°F before the first light.
+Also, packing a headlamp will help you walk around during predawn hours.

 And Bring Provisions